 Residential Neighborhood: Welcome to Your New Home

-When you join the University College community, you'll live in one of the on-campus residence halls with other American University students.
-However, each University College seminar is linked to a particular residence hall and may even be taught in that hall.
-Your roommate will be a seminar classmate, and your other classmates will live on the same floor.
-This residential neighborhood creates an environement in which you can more easily build relationships with other talented students, share academic interests and experiences, and adjust to college life in D.C. together.
-Your program associate will live nearby and be available as a mentor and resource.
+When you join the University College community, you'll live in Anderson Hall and may even be taught in that hall.
+Your roommate will be a University College student, and your classmates will live on the same floor.
+This residential community creates an environment in which you can more easily build relationships with other talented students, share academic interests and experiences, and adjust to college life in D.C. together.
+Your program associate (PA) or teaching assistant (TA) will be available as a mentor and resource.

 The Washington Lab: Discover Your New Hometown

 Throughout the semester, you'll apply the concepts and expertise gained from your seminar to the real world.
-For example, in past semesters University College students have:
+If you’re in the University College Laboratory (UCL) you will have required Wednesday labs, and if you’re in the University College Collaborative (UCC) you will also have structured experiences outside the classroom, but not during the required Wednesday timeframe.
+In the past University College students have: